FAQs

 3. How are Clinical Alerts delivered?

-You can choose one of the following delivery formats:
+You can choose one of the following delivery methods:

 4. How long does it take to receive a Clinical Alert?